Shares in Allied Irish open above IPO price in market debut

-DUBLIN (Reuters) - Shares in Allied Irish Banks (AIB) (ALBK.I) (ALBK.L) opened over 8 percent higher in their market debut on Tuesday after the government sold a 25 percent stake in a 3 billion euro (£2.63 billion) listing.
+DUBLIN, June 27 (Reuters) - Shares in Allied Irish Banks (AIB) opened over 8 percent higher in their market debut on Tuesday after the government sold a 25 percent stake in a 3 billion euro ($3.4 billion) listing.

 Shares opened at 4.76 euros in Dublin, above the initial public offering (IPO) price of 4.40 euros.
 Shares also began trading in London where the deal was the biggest IPO by market capitalisation in almost six years.